Stowe Psalter: Description

 The text is written in English half-uncials, while the titles of the Psalms are written in rustic capitals.
 The large decorated Beatus initial at the beginning of Psalm 1 (folio 1r), and smaller decorated initials at the beginning of Psalm 51 (folio 56r) and Psalm 101 (folio 111v), are the only major decorations in the manuscript, a common pattern in psalters.
 Other divisions in the text are marked by smaller colored initials.
 There are occasional marginal ritual directions and antiphons added in a 15th-century hand.
 There are also a few added marginal decorations.

 The manuscript was probably created at the abbey of New Minster, in Winchester.
 There are three other manuscripts from New Minster that were written by the scribe of this manuscript.
 The manuscript is signed on folio 9 recto "Kateryn Rudston" in a 16th-century hand.
 It belonged to Sir Henry Spelman, who signed it on folios 1 recto and 180 verso.
 An edition of the text was published by Spelman's son.

 It was sold by Walter Clavell in 1742.
 The manuscript was later owned by Thomas Astle, who called it King Alfred's Psalter.
 Astle included a facsimile of folio 1 verso in his Origin and Progress of Writing.
 It was owned by the Richard Temple-Nugent-Brydges-Chandos-Grenville, 1st Duke of Buckingham and Chandos and kept at Stowe House.
 It contains his press mark inside the front cover.
-In 1849 it was sold by the his son, along with the rest of the manuscripts from Stowe House to Bertram Ashburnham, 4th Earl of Ashburnham.
+In 1849 it was sold by his son, along with the rest of the manuscripts from Stowe House to Bertram Ashburnham, 4th Earl of Ashburnham.
 In 1883, the British Museum purchased this manuscript, along with 1084 other manuscripts from the Stowe collection, from the 5th Earl of Ashburnham.